Privacy Policy: Overview

 If you are unhappy with how we have handled the privacy of your personal information, we ask that you make a complaint to us in writing (by letter or email).
 We can assist you to make your complaint with us.
 Our email and postal address for complaints is:

-Post: Official Visitor Scheme – GPO Box 158, Canberra ACT 2601
+Post: ACT Official Visitors – GPO Box 158, Canberra ACT 2601

 If you are not satisfied with our response to your complaint, you may ask for a further review by the Official Visitors Board or make a formal complaint to the Office of the Australian Information Commissioner.
 The OAIC contact details for complaints is: